-- Develop creative and effective digital marketing strategies to expand and improve UK Libraries' social media--such as Facebook, Twitter and Instagram--while fostering an effective posting schedule and unique brand voice to encourage strong user engagement.
+- Develop creative and effective digital marketing strategies to expand and improve UK Libraries' social media--such as Facebook, Twitter, Instagram, LinkedIn, TikTok and YouTube--while fostering an effective posting schedule and unique brand voice to encourage strong user engagement.

-- Work with Adobe Creative Suite and other design programs to create and deploy promotional and informational resources such as brochures and flyers for various library events, services and resources.
+- Work with Adobe Creative Suite, Canva and/or other design programs to create and deploy promotional and informational resources such as brochures and flyers for various library events, services and resources.

 - Design and draft content for William T. Young Library's digital signage to better engage visitors.